d. Why one will fail to obtain eternal life if they uphold and worship the Bible

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Concerning the Bible (4)

 Christ of the last days brings life, and brings the enduring and everlasting way of truth.
-This truth is the path by which man gains life, and it is the only path by which man shall know God and be approved by God.
+This truth is the path by which man gains life, and it is the only path by which man shall know God and be approved of by God.
 If you do not seek the way of life provided by Christ of the last days, then you shall never gain the approval of Jesus, and shall never be qualified to enter the gate of the kingdom of heaven, for you are both a puppet and prisoner of history.
-Those who are controlled by regulations, by words, and shackled by history will never be able to gain life nor gain the perpetual way of life.
+Those who are controlled by regulations, by words, and by the shackles of history will never be able to gain life nor gain the perpetual way of life.
 This is because all they have is turbid water which has been clung to for thousands of years instead of the water of life that flows from the throne.
 Those who are not supplied with the water of life will forever remain corpses, playthings of Satan, and sons of hell.
 How, then, can they behold God?
-If you only try to hold on to the past, only try to keep things as they are by standing still, and do not try to change the status quo and discard history, then will you not always be against God?
-The steps of God’s work are vast and mighty, like surging waves and rolling thunders—yet you sit passively awaiting destruction, clinging to your folly and doing nothing.
+You only seek to hold on to the past, to stand still and keep things as they are, and do not seek to change the status quo and discard history, so will you not always be antagonistic toward God?
+The steps of God’s work are overwhelming and mighty, like surging waves and rolling thunders—yet you sit passively awaiting destruction, clinging to that which is old and waiting for things to fall into your lap.
 In this way, how can you be considered someone who follows the footsteps of the Lamb?
-How can you justify the God that you hold on to as a God who is always new and never old?
+How can this demonstrate that the God you hold on to is the God who is always new and never old?
 And how can the words of your yellowed books carry you across into a new age?
 How can they lead you to seek the steps of God’s work?
 And how can they take you up to heaven?
-What you hold in your hands are words that can provide but temporary solace, not truths that are capable of giving life.
-The words of scriptures you read can only enrich your tongue and are not words of philosophy that can help you know human life, much less the paths that can lead you to perfection.
+What you hold in your hands are mere words that can provide but temporary solace, not truths that are capable of giving you life.
+The words of scriptures you read can only enrich your tongue; they are not words of wisdom that can help you know human life, much less are they the path that can lead you to perfection.
 Does this discrepancy not give you cause for reflection?
-Does it not make you realize the mysteries contained within?
+Does it not give you insight into the mysteries contained within?
 Are you capable of delivering yourself to heaven to meet God on your own?
 Without the coming of God, can you take yourself into heaven to enjoy family happiness with God?
 Are you still dreaming now?
-I suggest, then, that you stop dreaming and look at who is working now—look to see who is now carrying out the work of saving man during the last days.
+I exhort you, then, to stop dreaming and to look at who is working now—look to see who is now carrying out the work of saving man during the last days.
 If you do not, you shall never gain the truth, and shall never gain life.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Christ of the Last Days Can Give Man the Way of Eternal Life